dnrobin/awg-matlab/README.md

 # awg-matlab v0.8

-Example arrayed waveguide grating (AWG) simulator as series of functional blocks for learning purposes.
-See the main exmaple script file for an example AWG simulation where the design parameters may be tweaked.
-The app provides an intuitive UI to input design parameters and obtain overall inssertion loss result.
+Arrayed waveguide grating (AWG) simulator designed as a series of functional blocks.
+See the example script file for an AWG simulation where the design parameters may be tweaked.
+The apps folder contains an installer for a self-contained app with an intuitive graphical user interface producing the overall inssertion loss spectrum from the provided design parameters.

----
-written by : Daniel Robin (daniel.robin.1@ulaval.ca)
-last rev. : 23 Oct 2020
+## Version history

+### Vesrion 0.8 (Oct 23, 2020)
+* added packaged Matlab APP
+* simplified overall project structure
+* fixed some incorrect math equations

+### Version 0.1 (Feb 3, 2020)
+* initial model release